The Safe Side

-The Safe Side is a series of safety videos and other products, founded in 2005 by Julie Clark, founder of The Baby Einstein Company, & John Walsh, host of America's Most Wanted and co-founder of the National Center for Missing and Exploited Children.
+The Safe Side is a series of safety videos and other products, founded in 2005 by Julie Clark, creator and founder of The Baby Einstein Company, & John Walsh, host of America's Most Wanted and co-founder of the National Center for Missing and Exploited Children.
 Each DVD and CD provides important safety tips.
 There was also a NetSmartz DVD & CD released in 2006 along with Internet Safety, Plus badge stickers, Wristbands, gear, id kits, & event kits for schools.

 Videos

 Safe Side Superchick, played by Angela Shelton, the star of the show, stars in both videos: